Website icon Xpert.Digital

 • Natural gas +0.6 cents/kWh

-In the calculations, for 1 liter of milk there is an additional cost of 0.17 euros with CO2 emissions of 0.92 kg.
+The calculations show that for 1 liter of milk, the additional costs amount to 0.17 euros, with CO2 emissions of 0.92 kg.

 What you should know: Composition of the electricity price